fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 8. On the **My device** page, below **My device** confirm that your workstation has a **Status** of "Online."

-## Autopilot
+## Window Autopilot

 > Available in Fleet Premium or Ultimate

-After you connect Fleet to Microsoft Entra, you can customize the Window setup experience with [Autopilot](https://learn.microsoft.com/en-us/autopilot/windows-autopilot).
+After you connect Fleet to Microsoft Entra, you can customize the Windows setup experience with [Windows Autopilot](https://learn.microsoft.com/en-us/autopilot/windows-autopilot).

 This section will guide you through how to: